D'ror Yikra: Biblical references

 The poem is full of Biblical references and quotations, sometimes adapted to suit the demands of the metre.
 For example, the opening words are based on Leviticus 25:10: "You shall proclaim release throughout the land" and Jeremiah 34:15: "Proclaim a release for them".
 "He will keep you as the apple (or pupil) of His eye" is based on Deuteronomy (32:10): "He engirded him, watched over him, guarded him as the pupil of His eye".
-"Pleasant is Your name" is based on Psalm 35:3: "Sing hymns to His name, for it is pleasant"; and "Repose, rest" comes from Numbers 22:19 ("sit and rest").
+"Pleasant is Your name" is based on Psalm 135:3: "Sing hymns to His name, for it is pleasant"; and "Repose, rest" comes from Numbers 22:19 ("sit and rest").

 Interpretation

-The poem has been commented on by such commentators as Rashi, Yosef Karo (Beit Yosef), Ya'akov Yosef HaKohen (Toldot Yaakov Yosef), and Yehuda Ayash (Mateh Yehuda).
+The poem has been commented on by such commentators as Jacob Emden (Beit Yaakov), Ya'akov Yosef HaKohen (Ben Porat Yosef, Toldot Yaakov Yosef), and Judah Leib Oppenheim (Mateh Yehuda).

 Yehoshua Grant of the Hebrew University of Jerusalem has proposed that "Dror Yikra," on account of its incorporation of a new poetic tradition emerging out of Andalusia at the time, may be indicative of "the most important turning point...of medieval Hebrew poetry."
 Grant identifies three structural properties that suggest a synthesis of traditional and novel forms: the rhyme ending repeating four times in each stanza recalls a pattern commonly found in early Hebrew liturgical poetry; the acrostic manifestation of the author's name is similarly characteristic of an ancient tradition; the carefully measured meter, however, was unprecedented in the annals of Hebrew poetry.